apostrophecms/docs/docs/reference/modules/login.md

 ### `passwordReset`

 Defaults to `false`.
 If both `localLogin` and `passwordReset` are set to `true`, a password reset link is added to the login form.
 Clicking on this link brings up a form for the user to enter the email address associated with their account.
 The address is compared to the list of existing user emails and a reset link is sent if that email is found.
 Note, the site email settings must be correctly configured prior to using the password reset.
 See the [email documentation](/guide/front-end-assets.html) for help in configuring the module.
 It is also recommended that the `baseURL` be set in the `app.js` file.
 The user will not be notified if the email check fails or if the email fails to send due to improper configuration.
-Debug information will output in the terminal.
+However, debug information will output in the terminal.

 ### `passwordResetHours`